 I hope you enjoyed this little chicken soap opera.
 See, chickens are like people.
 They have personalities, they have their share of bullies, they fight, they jump the line for food, they get upset when something happens to their loved ones, and they know a good source of “income” when they see one – Iya with food 😀.

 In honor of chickens I thought this would be a great opportunity to share with you a few chickpea recipes.
 Did you think I was going to share some chicken recipes?
 Gotcha 😀!

-I will post recipes for Chole.
-Indian Spiced Chickpeas, Roasted Fennel & Chickpea Salad, and Curried Chickpea Soup.
+Chole.
+North Indian Spiced Chickpeas, Roasted Fennel & Chickpea Salad, Sundal.
+South Indian Savory Chickpea Snack and Curried Chickpea Soup.

 Here’s to Happy Chickens!

 7 thoughts on “Chicken Speak”

 Just read your blog the story about my chickens!
 What an impressive writing, love the story!
 Thank you so much, I was smiling for the whole time!

 Me too, even I was smiling the whole time 😀.
 My husband loved it too!
 Thanks again for all the cool photos.
 Makes me want to raise chickens now.
 Did you read the story on Chinese New Year?
 I had a lot of cool information about chicken personalities and how they think and feel, it was very interesting.